- FFF Advocate:

 Julianna Joan Spencer

-Within just minutes of arriving at the hospital, the staff called a “code blue” because Julianna’s heart had stopped beating.
+Within minutes of arriving at the hospital, Julianna’s heart stopped beating.

 Julianna had a smile that would light up a room and she brought so much joy to her family.
 She had recently celebrated her 4th birthday and her favorite things included playing with baby dolls, her tablet, and climbing trees.

 On December 27, 2019, Julianna’s parents took her to urgent care because she had a fever, was severely tired, and was throwing up.
 Her mother describes her state that day as “pale and lifeless” in contrast to her usual happy and active self.
 She was diagnosed with influenza A and sent home with some medication.
 When they returned home later that day, Julianna’s fever finally broke and her parents put her to bed so she could rest.

 After Julianna went to sleep, her parents were concerned and checked on her at 2:00 AM.
 They went into her room and she appeared to be doing well, so they let her go back to sleep.
 Her parents returned at 3:00 AM and found that Julianna’s state had rapidly deteriorated.
 She was unresponsive, her eyes were shaking back and forth, and her pulse was slow.
 It appeared that Julianna was having a seizure, but she was still breathing.

 Her parents called an ambulance and the paramedics administered medication in an attempt to control her seizure.
-When they arrived at the hospital, the staff rushed her into a pediatric emergency room to intubate her, place lines to administer medication and run bloodwork, and measure her vitals.
+When they arrived at the hospital, the staff rushed her into a pediatric emergency room to intubate her, place lines to administer medication, run bloodwork, and measure her vitals.

 Although Julianna had received an annual flu vaccine in October 2019, to protect public health it requires the vast majority of the population to be vaccinated because the more people that are vaccinated, the less the disease can spread.
 This concept is called community immunity.
 Sadly, flu vaccination rates in the U.S. are below target thresholds for both children and adults, so community immunity is not reached.